COMBINE-lab/salmon/doc/source/salmon.rst

 position-specific fragment start distribution.
 This is meant to model non-uniform coverage biases that are sometimes present in RNA-seq data (e.g. 5' or 3' positional bias).
-Currently, a small and fixed number of models are learned for different lenght classes of transcripts, as is done in Roberts et al. [#roberts]_. *Note*: The positional bias model is relatively new, and is still undergoing testing.
+Currently, a small and fixed number of models are learned for different length classes of transcripts, as is done in Roberts et al. [#roberts]_. *Note*: The positional bias model is relatively new, and is still undergoing testing.
 It replaces the previous `--useFSPD` option, which is now deprecated.
 This